Breach of Trust in the UAE

 Fraud and breach of trust crime are criminal offenses in the UAE under Federal Law No. 3 of 1987 and its amendments (the Penal Code).
 According to article 404 of the UAE Penal Code, breach of trust law involves offenses of embezzlement of movable property, including money.

-Generally, criminal breach of trust involves a situation where a person put in a position of trust and responsibility takes advantage of their position to embezzle their principal’s property.
-In a business setting, the perpetrator is usually an employee, a business partner, or a supplier/vendor, while the victim (the principal) is usually a business owner, an employer, or a business partner.
+Generally, a criminal breach of trust involves a situation where a person put in a position of trust and responsibility takes advantage of their position to embezzle their principal’s property.
+In a business setting, the perpetrator is usually an employee, a business partner, or a supplier/vendor.
+At the same time, the victim (the principal) is usually a business owner, an employer, or a business partner.

 UAE’s federal laws allow anyone, including employers and joint-venture partners who are victims of embezzlement by their employees or business partners, to sue the offenders in a criminal case.
 Additionally, the law allows them to recover compensation from the guilty party by instituting proceedings in a civil court.

 Requirements for a Breach of Trust Criminal Case

 Even though the law allows people to sue others for breach of trust offenses, a breach of trust case has to meet some requirements or conditions, elements of the crime of breach of trust: including: